Sportclub-Schneisingen/azure-sso-wordpress-plugin/README.md

 1. Save the settings.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3 - see the [LICENSE](LICENSE) file for details.

+This project is based on the [WordPress Plugin Boilerplate](https://github.com/DevinVinson/WordPress-Plugin-Boilerplate), which is licensed under the GNU GPLv2 or later.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request.

 ## Support
-I cannot provide any support for this plugin.
-Use it at your own risk.
+*This project is a work in progress.
+The plugin is provided as-is, without any guarantees.*

 In case of any bugs or security concerns, please submit an issue.
 If you can fix the issue yourself, please submit a pull request.